naoto0804/pytorch-inpainting-with-partial-conv/README.md

 **Note that this is an ongoing project and I cannot fully reproduce the results.
 Suggestions and PRs are welcome!**

-This is an unofficial pytorch implementation of a paper, Image Inpainting for Irregular Holes Using Partial Convolutions' [Liu+, arXiv2018].
+This is an unofficial pytorch implementation of a paper, [Image Inpainting for Irregular Holes Using Partial Convolutions](https://arxiv.org/abs/1804.07723) [Liu+, arXiv2018].

 ## Requirements
 - Python 3.6+